JoseLion/maybe/README.md

 ## Requirements

-> The only requirement to use this librarary is Java 8 or higher.
+> The only requirement to use this library is Java 8 or higher.

 ## Install